whyaneel/glideinfra/README.md

 - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key

 These credentials should have appropriate permissions to create and manage EKS clusters.

-## Cost Saving Strategies

-This repo implements several cost-saving approaches:
-1. Minimal node configuration (2 small t3.medium nodes by default)
-2. Easy teardown when not in use
-3. Spot instance support (optional)
-4. No unnecessary AWS resources
-5. Automated alerts for long-running clusters

 ## Configuration